-‘King Arthur: Legend of the Sword’: Here’s How You Can See This Movie Early — And For Free
+‘King Arthur: Legend Of The Sword’: Here’s How You Can See This Movie Early — And For Free

 If all this isn’t enough to get you excited for the May 12 release of King Arthur: Legend of the Sword, then maybe free tickets and an early screening should.
 Details from the press release can be found below.

 “No need to pull a sword from stone!
 In partnership with various theaters across the globe, Warner Bros.
-Pictures will crown lucky film fans “King (or Queen) for a Day,” giving them an opportunity to see Guy Ritchie’s gritty, modern take on the legendary tale in “King Arthur: Legend of the Sword”—for free!—and well in advance of its May 12 release date.”
+Pictures will crown lucky film fans ‘King (or Queen) for a Day,’ giving them an opportunity to see Guy Ritchie’s gritty, modern take on the legendary tale in “King Arthur: Legend of the Sword”—for free!—and well in advance of its May 12 release date.”

 Eligible fans will be able to view King Arthur: Legend of the Sword at 7 p.m. (local time) on Thursday, April 27.
 According to Deadline, participation in this promotion has led to AMC theaters having to open up another 50 theaters to meet demands, meaning 200 theaters will now participate in the promotion on April 27.